-California couple charged with torture scheduled for court hearing
+California couple in torture case could learn of charges Thursday

 Parents 'kept them away from everybody'

-Neighbors said the kids were hardly seen outside.
+Neighbors said the kids were rarely seen outside.
 Relatives said they were not permitted to see them.
-The children were homeschooled at their Perris home, which kept them away from the public, other students and teachers.
+The children were home-schooled at their Perris home, which kept them away from the public, other students and teachers.

+The family had lived in Perris since 2014, and the nearby community of Murrieta before then, authorities said.
+They previously lived in Rio Vista, Texas, until 2010, and also in Fort Worth, CNN affiliate KTVT reported.

-Those who tried to speak to the children were rebuffed.
+Those who tried to speak to the children over the years say they were rebuffed.

-A neighbor of the Turpins when they lived in Texas, told CNN affiliate KTVT that the couple "kept them away from everybody."
-When that neighbor asked one of the children her name, the girl said they weren't allowed to tell people their names, according to the TV station's report.
+A neighbor of the Turpins when they lived in Texas told KTVT that the couple "kept them away from everybody."
+When that neighbor asked one of the children her name, the girl said they weren't allowed to tell people their names, according to the TV station.

 In 2015, Kimberly Milligan, a neighbor of the Turpins in California, said she was with her son checking out Christmas decorations on nearby homes.
 Some of the older Turpin children were putting up a Nativity scene outside their house, and she complimented their decorations.

-Note: CORRECTION: This story has been updated to correct the age of David Turpin.
-He is 56.